michaelyatco/choredoor/ChoreDoorMaster.md

 * color - #00ffff
 * font-family - 'Work Sans'

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences your title!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences your title.

 Task: Looking good!
-Now explain the game to anyone who wants to play!
+Now explain the game to anyone who wants to play.

 Beneath the `<div class="title-row">` element, create a new `<table>` with the class name `"instructions-row"`.
 Inside of that, create four identical `<tr>` elements.